codefresh-io/docs.codefresh.io/_docs/runtime/hosted-runtime.md

 ### 2. Connect Git provider
-Connect your hosted runtime to a Git provider for Codefresh to creates the required Git repos.
-First authorize access to your Git provider through an OAuth token, and then select the Git organization or account in which to create the required Git repos.
+Connect your hosted runtime to a Git provider for Codefresh to create the required Git repos.
+First authorize access to your Git provider through an OAuth token, and then select the Git organizations or accounts in which to create the required Git repos.

+>Only authorized organizations are displayed in the list.
+To authorize organizations for the Codefresh application in GitHub, see [Authorize organizations/projects]({{site.baseurl}}/docs/administration/hosted-authorize-orgs/).

 {% include
 image.html